 Cinnamon Bun Day, 4 October

 Every year on October 4, Sweden celebrates Kanelbullens dag – Cinnamon Bun Day – a national tribute to one of the country’s most beloved pastries.
 The cinnamon bun is a cornerstone of Swedish fika culture, often enjoyed with coffee in cosy cafés or at home with friends and family.
-Introduced in the 1920s, the Swedish version differ from its international cousins: it’s less sweet and topped with pearl sugar rather than icing.
+Introduced in the 1920s, the Swedish version differs from its international cousins: it’s less sweet and topped with pearl sugar rather than icing.

 Gothenburg is famous for the giant cinnamon bun served at Café Husaren in the old Haga district.
 If you’re more into artisanal sourdough pastries, head to Da Matteo at the street Magasinsgatan.